-However with ThinKiosk, you have complete control over Windows maintenance through Windows Patch Management, Firewall Control and Security Centre Detection.
-Not only specifying rules to deal with these Windows functions (if you want these functions to run at all) but also allowing admins to control how ThinKiosk reacts to these rules and if/how end users are presented with notifications based on these rules.
+However, with ThinKiosk, you have complete control over Windows maintenance through Windows Patch Management, Firewall Control, and Security Centre Detection.
+Not only specifying rules to deal with these Windows functions (if you want these functions to run at all) but also allowing admins to control how ThinKiosk reacts to these rules and if/how end-users are presented with notifications based on these rules.

 6. Any Vendor

 Virtual Desktop solutions are not cheap, and it is at this back-end where a lot of the major cost occurs when setting up your environment.
-For this reason, of course you want to make sure you are using the best vendor for your needs.
+For this reason, of course, you want to make sure you are using the best vendor for your needs.
 Your endpoint should not be dependent on one provider for this reason.

-ThinKiosk supports almost any vendor, and includes integrated connection options for Citrix Storefront, Microsoft RDS, Amazon Workspace and VMware Horizon.
+ThinKiosk supports almost any vendor and includes integrated connection options for Citrix Storefront, Microsoft RDS, Amazon Workspace and VMware Horizon.

-Whether it be connection through its Secure Browser, or giving users access to an application, ThinKiosk can facilitate access to any virtual environment.
+Whether it be a connection through its Secure Browser, or giving users access to an application, ThinKiosk can facilitate access to any virtual environment.

 7. Hardware options

-We commonly hear of one of the major annoyances of many thin client solutions is the lack of support or conveniences most end users are used to, such as support for multiple monitors.
+We commonly hear of one of the major annoyances of many thin client solutions is the lack of support or conveniences most end-users are used to, such as support for multiple monitors.

 Alongside having the option of multiple monitors if needed; most display, sound and keyboard controls are all easily accessible within ThinKiosk.

-However, admins have the choice of whether or not end users even see these options.
+However, admins have the choice of whether or not end-users even see these options.